Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Gray whales feed in icy-cold Arctic waters for as long as 20 hours a day without becoming hypothermic, despite loss of heat through their cavernous mouths.
 How do they maintain body heat while taking in gallons of frigid water?
 They have a number of “countercurrent heat exchangers” scattered throughout the tongue consisting of a single central artery encircled by a network of veins.
 As the blood circulates, heat is transferred from the warm arterial blood to the cooler venous blood.
 Scientific observations indicate that a whale loses more heat through its body-encasing blubber than through its not-too-well insulated tongue.
 It appears that the development of these tongue heat exchangers was as important in the evolution of gray whales as the development of its filtering baleen.

-These whales are believed to have a life span of 30-70 years.
+These whales are believed to have a life span of 30 to 70 years.

 At one time three populations of gray whales could be found in the coastal waters of the north Atlantic and north Pacific Oceans.
 The north Atlantic population became extinct 300 years ago.
 The western Pacific gray is critically endangered and scientists believe it may become extinct.
 In contrast, the remarkably resilient eastern Pacific gray whale has twice made a recovery from near extinction to today’s population of about 26,000, equal to what has been estimated to be the pre-whaling number.